 Numerous people find raccoons to be adorable, and it can be tempting to approach or feed them when you cross paths.
 While raccoons out during the day might simply be foraging for more food or relocating between dens, they might also be ill.

 If you do see a raccoon out during the day, there’s no reason to be scared.
 As long as you give it room and do not antagonize it, the raccoon ought to move along.
-Should it disappear into your attic or below your house, call a pest management professional to discuss your options.
+Should it disappear into your attic or below your house, contact The Critter Detective a pest management professional to discuss your options.